alintulu/reana-demo-JetMETAnalysis/README.rst

 `deriveL1.C <code/>`_ - Compute L1FastJet

-This script is due to experimenting with different L1 parameterization.
-It rederives the L1FastJet following the another L1 parameterization.
+This script exist due to experimenting with different L1 parameterizations.
+It rederives the L1FastJet following another L1 parameterization.

 The script has the command line interface